 Having a washing machine on-board is something every motorhome owner would love to have, but not every camper should.

-First off, these machines take up a lot of space, so it’s not something you would put in a pop up camper.
+First off, these machines take up a lot of space, so it’s not something you would put in a temporary camper.

 Secondly, they can be a power-heavy appliance so washing machines are not suitable for boondocking.